ThomasHepworth/th-cheat-sheet/cmd-cheat-sheet.md

 itemloaders==1.0.4
 w3lib==1.22.0
 ```
-You can get your current package list through `pip freeze`
+You can get your current package list and save this to a file through `pip freeze > requirements.txt`
 Then run `pip install -r requirements.txt` from the terminal